fkraeutli/what-machines-cant-learn/sessions/2_data/session_2_data.md

 As we have seen when inspecting the personal data Facebook provided, a lot of data might be missing.
 To gain an insight into what kind of data Facebook stores and how it seeks to derive knowledge from it you can use their ad builder.

-The [Faceook Business](facebook.com/business) platform allows you to define an audience for your ad.
-The criteria that can be defined are very specific.
-Facebook provides a feedback of the audience size, meaning you can play with the parameters to find out more about the data Facebook holds.
+The [Faceook Business](facebook.com/business) platform allows you to define an audience for an ad.
+The criteria that can be defined are very specific, such as political interests, association with other people, hobbies, beliefs etc. Facebook provides a feedback of the targeted audience size.

+1. Use the Audience Builder to find out how many students at your university are interested in cats vs dogs.

+2. Use the Audience Builder to construct the audience for a political ad of a party of your choice.

 ### References